VictoryLinux/VictoryArchLite/README.md

 ## Boot Arch ISO

-Install Arch Linux using Archfi script or an installer of you choice https://github.com/MatMoul/archfi
+Install Arch Linux using the included installer in the arch iso, Archfi script or an installer of you choice https://github.com/MatMoul/archfi

 choose Gnome DE and a basic setup.